restqa/documentation/docs/reporting/html.md

 title: Html (default)
 ---

-Setting the **HTML** test report is very simple, this report will allow you to visualize your test result locally.
+Setting the **HTML** test report is very simple and this report allows you to visualize your test result locally.

 ## Example

 ![HTML example](../assets/cucumber-export-html.png)

 :::note
- ⚡️This report is enabled by default when you are using the command `restqa init` to setup your project
+ ⚡️This report is enabled by default when you are using the command `restqa init` to setup your project.
 :::
+/
 ## Pre-requisite

  * 1 minute  🚀